Guide: Islands

 went looking for it.

-Our complete tabs demo is about 220kb uncompressed: not the smallest demo in the world, but still about a third smaller than the counter button!
+Our complete tabs demo is about 200kb uncompressed: not the smallest demo in the world, but still significantly smaller than the “Hello, world” using client side routing that we started with!
 Just for kicks, I built the same demo without islands mode, using #[server]

 functions and Suspense

-. and it was 429kb.
+. and it was over 400kb.
 So again, this was about a 50% savings in binary size.
-And this app includes quite minimal server-only content: remember that as we add additional server-only components and pages, this 220 will not grow.
+And this app includes quite minimal server-only content: remember that as we add additional server-only components and pages, this 200kb will not grow.

 Overview